Israel's Gantz says will back bill to dissolve parliament

 Wednesday's vote on an opposition-backed measure is however preliminary.

-If it passes, it will still require at least two additional successful Knesset readings before a new election must be called.
+If it passes, it will still require multiple additional successful Knesset readings before a new election must be called.

 Shortly before Gantz spoke, Netanyahu released a video on Twitter in which he urged Gantz to vote against the measure.